 To choose a GED test date, you can simply log into your MyGED account and select a testing site near you and a day and time that suit your agenda.
 To set up your account, you must have a current email address.

-The GED exam comprises of four modules (independent subtests) that can be taken one at a time.
+The GED exam comprises four modules (independent subtests) that can be taken one at a time.
 After setting up your account on the website GED.com, you can schedule and pay for your test(s).

 The four GED modules and entirely computer-delivered and cover the academic subject areas of mathematics, social studies, science, and language arts (reading and writing combined).
 The TASC and HiSET exams are generally offered in both computerized and paper-based formats.

-Most of the questions on the GED exam are still multiple-choice though the latest version includes more essay-style answers that earlier editions.
+Most of the questions on the GED exam are still multiple-choice though the latest version includes more essay-style answers than earlier editions.
 Testing takes place at a level comparable to that of high school seniors.
 To read more about how the GED test works, check out this post.

 Local administrators manage the testing processes at GED test centers and each GED test center determines the dates on which the GED test, or one of the four subtests, will be given.
 For online testing dates, go to GED.com.